fodor-lori/svudoku/README.md

 ## SvelteHack 2024

 This application has been developed for **[SvelteHack 2024](https://hack.sveltesociety.dev/2024)**, using primarily Svelte 5 and SvelteKit.
-Honorable mentions go to _Tailwind CSS_ and _shadcn-svelte_ for not really having to worry about UI components and styling.
+Honorable mentions go to _Tailwind CSS_ and _shadcn-svelte_ for not having to worry about UI components and styling too much, and _Vercel_ for the quick and simple demo deployment.

 Yes, the name comes from Svelte + Sudoku.
 Svelte is a given (seriously, it's fantastic), but why Sudoku?